zayabarrini/cinema/Software.md

 6. Audio Editing Software
 Audio editing software enables you to record, edit, mix, and master your soundtracks.
 You can use it to improve the quality, clarity, and volume of your dialogue, music, and sound effects.
 You can also use it to add filters, equalizers, compressors, and other effects to your audio.
 Some of the most user-friendly audio editing software are Audacity, Reaper, and Sound Forge.
 These software are simple, robust, and professional, and have a lot of functions and features.

+# Software and Hardware used for creating animes

+Creating anime involves a combination of specialized software and hardware to handle tasks such as animation, coloring, editing, sound design, and more.
+Here’s an overview of the tools commonly used:

+Software

+1. 2D Animation Software

+Toon Boom Harmony: Widely used for 2D animation, including anime.
+It provides tools for drawing, rigging, and animation.

+RETAS Studio: A popular choice in Japan for anime production.
+It includes four components: Stylos (drawing), TraceMan (digitizing), PaintMan (coloring), and CoreRETAS (compositing).

+TVPaint Animation: A bitmap-based animation software, often used for traditional 2D animation with digital tools.

+Adobe Animate: Useful for frame-by-frame animation and vector-based work.

+2. 3D Animation and CGI

+Autodesk Maya: A leading tool for 3D modeling, animation, and rendering, used in some anime for CGI elements.

+Blender: A free, open-source 3D creation tool used for animation, modeling, and rendering, popular in both indie and professional productions.

+Cinema 4D: Occasionally used for 3D elements in anime.

+3. Drawing and Illustration

+Clip Studio Paint: Very popular for creating illustrations, character designs, and animation frames.
+Many anime artists use it for digital drawing.

+Adobe Photoshop: Used for drawing, painting, and background creation.
+Often used for post-processing and textures.

+Krita: A free, open-source drawing tool, useful for painting and animation.

+4. Compositing and Visual Effects

+Adobe After Effects: Used for compositing, adding visual effects, and motion graphics in anime production.

+Nuke: A high-end compositing software used in visual effects-heavy anime productions, particularly for complex scenes.

+RETAS CoreRETAS: Part of the RETAS Suite, used specifically for compositing anime scenes.

+5. Editing and Sound

+Adobe Premiere Pro: Used for video editing and assembling animated sequences.

+Final Cut Pro: Another popular tool for editing anime, known for its ease of use and professional features.

+Audition/Audacity: For sound editing and audio post-production.

+6. Storyboarding

+Storyboard Pro (Toon Boom): Used for creating storyboards and animatics, an essential step in planning anime episodes or films.

+ShotGrid: For project management and tracking, commonly used in complex productions with many moving parts.

+---

+Hardware

+1. Drawing Tablets

+Wacom Cintiq: Widely used by anime artists for digital drawing.
+It offers a high level of precision with a stylus directly on the screen.

+Wacom Intuos: A more affordable option for drawing, without a display but still accurate for digital art creation.

+XP-Pen Artist Pro: A popular, more budget-friendly alternative to Wacom Cintiq, offering similar pen display capabilities.

+2. Computers

+High-End PCs or Workstations: Powerful computers are needed for rendering and animation, typically with:

+Intel Core i7/i9 or AMD Ryzen processors for speed.

+NVIDIA RTX/Quadro or AMD Radeon GPUs for rendering 3D animations and CGI.

+High RAM (32GB or more) to handle large animation files and rendering tasks.

+SSD storage for fast data access and program execution.

+3. Motion Capture Devices

+Xsens: Full-body motion capture suits used in some anime productions that incorporate 3D elements or hyper-realistic movements.

+Perception Neuron: A more affordable option for motion capture.

+4. Scanners

+A3 High-Resolution Scanners: Used for digitizing traditional hand-drawn frames (if still drawing on paper).

+5. Monitors

+High-Resolution Monitors: Color-accurate displays (like those from EIZO or ASUS) are critical for ensuring high-quality visual output.

+Post-Production Hardware

+Render Farms: For larger studios, powerful render farms are often used to speed up the rendering process for CGI-heavy anime.

+Audio Hardware

+Professional Audio Recording Booths: For recording voice actors (seiyuu), using high-end microphones like the Neumann U87.

+Mixing Consoles: Used in post-production for final sound design and mixing.

+By combining this cutting-edge software and hardware, anime studios are able to create the intricate and visually compelling worlds seen in modern anime.